 - DeduplicationScope: message group (use to prevent the duplication of the same messages)

-- DelaySeconds: 300
+- 300

-- For each job ARN in the received message of SQS.
-It will get the status of each backup job and take action as per that.
+- For each job ARN in the received message of SQS, it will get the status of each backup job and take action as per that.

 - Keep sending and pooling messages into the queue and from the queue respectively until all backup operations are either failed or successful.

-if job status is AVAILABLE remove it from the recieved ARNs(list)
+if job status is AVAILABLE remove it from the received ARNs (list)

-else if job status is DELETED remove it from the recieved ARNs(list) and show the job failure error.
+else if job status is DELETED remove it from the received ARNs (list) and show the job failure error.

-else if recieved ARNs(list) is empty, terminate the monitoring process.
+else if received ARNs (list) is empty, terminate the monitoring process.

-else send the message again in DyanmoDBBackupMonitoringQueue with updated backup ARNs(list).
+else send the message again in DyanmoDBBackupMonitoringQueue with updated backup ARNs (list).

 A serverless architecture provides a highly flexible and scalable solution for scheduling and monitoring DynamoDB On-Demand backups.
 By utilizing AWS services such as Lambda, Event Bridge, CloudWatch, and AWS SQS, you can create a fully automated solution that eliminates the need for manual intervention and provides real-time visibility into the backup process.